kintohub/kintohub-docs/docs/catalogs/introduction.md

 sidebar_label: Introduction
 ---

-Catalogs on Kintohub provide the best experience on deploying complicated architecture.
-We simplify the configurations needed for various framework, allowing users to deploy with just simple clicks.
+Catalogs on Kintohub provide the best experience while deploying complicated architecture.
+We simplify the configurations needed for various frameworks, allowing users to deploy in just a few clicks.

 We currently support the following catalogs, but you can [request](https://discord.gg/QVgqWuw) the service/framework you want!